 Sorting by location is particularly obvious in larger companies, especially if you distribute the monitoring over several Checkmk servers.
 Each server then monitors a region or a state/country, for example.
 If your folders map this distribution, then you can define, for example, in the folder 'Munich' that all hosts in this folder are to be monitored from the Checkmk site 'muc'.

-is the monitoring of devices such as switches or routers via SNMP.
-Here, no Checkmk
+Another example is the monitoring of devices such as switches or routers via SNMP.

-agent is used, but the devices are queried via the SNMP protocol.
-If these hosts
+Here, no Checkmk agent is used, but the devices are queried via the SNMP protocol.

 4. Creating folders

 You can access the administration of folders and hosts via the navigation bar, the Setup menu, the Hosts topic and the Hosts entry.
 The Main page is then displayed:

 Before we create the first folder, we will briefly discuss the structure of this page, since you will find the various elements on most Checkmk pages in the same or a similar format.
 Below the page title Main you will find the breadcrumb path, which shows you where you are currently located within the Checkmk interface.
 Below this, the menu bar is displayed, which summarizes the possible actions on this page in menus and menu items.
 The menus in Checkmk are always context-specific, i.e. you will only find menu entries for actions that make sense on the current page.

 Below the menu bar you will find the action bar, in which the most important actions in the menus are offered as buttons for direct clicking.
 You can hide the action bar with the button to the right of the Help menu and show it again with .
 When the action bar is hidden, the icons are displayed in the menu bar to the right of .